Kaushal-DevOps-Journey/End-to-End-DevSecOps-CI-CD-Project/README.md

 # End-to-End DevSecOps CI/CD Project 🚀

-This project demonstrates an **End-to-End DevSecOps CI/CD pipeline** using Jenkins, SonarQube, Docker, Kubernetes, Nexus, Prometheus, Grafana, and Trivy.
+This project demonstrates an **End-to-End DevSecOps CI/CD pipeline** using Jenkins, SonarQube, Docker, Kubernetes, Maven, Nexus, Prometheus, Grafana, and Trivy.
 It covers the entire software delivery lifecycle — from code build, testing, security scanning, artifact management, to deployment and monitoring.

 ---